vzaccaria/unsplash-svc/docs/usage.md

 Commands:
-    prepare                 prepare system for running the service (do this FIRST!) install, start          install the service
+    prepare                 prepare system for running the service (do this FIRST!) install                 install the service
+    start                   start the service
+    restart                 restart the service
+    stop                    stop the service
-    remove, stop            remove the service
+    remove                  remove the service
+    info                    information about the service

 Arguments: